 Whisk together the 6 egg yolks with the 2 types of sugar.
 Set aside this blended egg yolk mixture.

 Before it boils, use a small ladle, and take some of the very hot milk mixture (basically one ladle at a time) add it to the blended egg yolk mixture in the bowl you set aside.
-Keep adding more milk to the yolk (you’re just tempering the eggs) until you’ve almost emptied your saucepan into the egg yolks, and whisk it nicely together until smooth.
+Keep adding more milk to the yolk (you’re just tempering the eggs) until you’ve almost emptied your saucepan into the egg yolks, and whisk it nicely together until you have smooth vanilla eggnog.